 In case white lasagna is new to you, it's pretty much exactly what the name implies.
 Instead of the red tomato sauce you find in classic lasagna, white lasagna has a white sauce.
 Usually this is a simple béchamel (butter, flour, and milk).

-Some white lasagna recipes use alfredo sauce (butter and Parmesan) instead of béchamel.
+Although, some white lasagna recipes use alfredo sauce (butter and Parmesan) instead of béchamel.

 How to Make It Vegan